IngmarBitter/defenders/md/LastThings/AfterDeath.md

   * If our sin guilt was not paid by Jesus, because we rejected Him, then we will be destined for Hell, a lake of fire with eternal torment.
   * If our sin-guilt was already paid by Jesus, then we will be destined to live in harmony and comfort in the new Heaven Jerusalem, a place that is Heaven on earth where we will live in the direct presence of God.
     * If we did something to help God's kingdom on earth then in Heaven / New Jerusalem we will enjoy additional treasures that have been stored up for us there.
+* In the new Jerusalem we will enjoy everlasting blessings, including special rewards for having contributed to the kingdom of God during our life
 ---

 ## Links